Jungerdurst862/AnimeWorld-Downloader/README.md

 and download JDownloader 2

-When JDownloader is installed go into settings and MYJDownloade --picture of settings
+When JDownloader is installed go into settings and MYJDownloade
 ![JDownloaderSettingsEnglisch](https://github.com/user-attachments/assets/567d873f-c054-48de-b387-872516a9097d)
-login in with your created account from the website --picture with information
+login in with your created account from the website
 ![DataEnglischSetting](https://github.com/user-attachments/assets/b81ca8f3-e928-4e79-92dc-bb587e76103c)
 and press connect
---picture where the connect button is
 ![Connect](https://github.com/user-attachments/assets/a8875025-c522-4bb6-a2a3-86ca8383aba8)
 you finsihed setting up JDownloader now we move on the the configuration